Project Management Microcredential

 - Project Execution - Direct and Manage the Project

 - Project Monitoring and Control - Product Scope

 - Project Monitoring and Control - Project Scope & Closeout

-Additionally, students must successfully complete a capstone project which will be worked on concurrently during the 8-week course.
+Additionally, students must successfully complete a capstone project which will be worked on concurrently during the course.